 While there is no denying the fact that coding skills are essential in data science, this domain is more than just coding.
-So, to start with, get rid of the self-doubt and fear.
-Secondly, do not be afraid of basic coding.
-It is not rocket science.
 Do not let your lack of coding experience keep you from becoming a data science professional.

 If you want to make a career change to data science with limited or no coding skills, here are 6 tips to help you take the plunge:

 1. Identify And Sharpen the Skills You Already Have